8 Comments

 Expand full comment

-Jan 3·edited Jan 3Liked by Charlie Becker
+Jan 3·edited Jan 3Liked by Charlie D. Becker

 With how fast the world is moving, I'm always swayed towards reading non-fiction to make myself "smarter".
 But after all these years, the ones that stick and change me are always, always fiction.
 One short story that will always be close to my heart is The Paper Menagerie by Ken Liu, printed online here: https://gizmodo.com/read-ken-lius-amazing-story-that-swept-the-hugo-nebula-5958919